-2.2 Overview of Numerical Model Approaches
+3.2 Overview of Numerical Model Approaches

 The Numerical Model Approach differs from the conventional remedial guideline approach in that it takes as its starting point the actual (or a best estimate of the) 3-dimensional distribution of contaminant concentrations and predicts how this 3-D plume will move over time.
 Exposure point locations (typically a domestic use aquifer, a surface water body or a dugout) are identified and the maximum predicted future concentration of the contaminant at the exposure location is predicted.
-If the maximum predicted future concentration at the exposure location exceeds the applicable regulatory threshold (drinking water, surface water or livestock watering guideline) then that represents a potential risk situation and remedial action is required.
-The appropriate remedial action is determined through a process of sequential hotspot removal in the numerical model.
-Blocks of contaminant mass ("hotspots") are removed from the model and the model is re-run.
-This process is repeated until the maximum predicted future concentration at the exposure point no longer exceeds the regulatory threshold, and the remedial plan for the site is then based on physical removal of the hotspots identified in this process.
+If the maximum predicted future concentration at the exposure location exceeds the applicable regulatory threshold (drinking water, surface water or livestock watering guideline) then that represents a potential risk situation and remedial action, or risk management measures are required.